 ANDREW M. SCHNEIDER, M.D., F.A.C.S.

 Dr. Schneider joined Forsyth Plastic Surgery in August, 1999.
-Today he serves on The Forsyth Medical Center Foundation Board, the American Society of Plastic Surgeons Wellness Committee and the Public Education Committee.
-He is also currently Chief of Plastic Surgery at Forsyth Medical Center and Medical Park Hospital.
+Today he serves as Chief of Staff at Medical Park Hospital, and Chief of Plastic Surgery at Medical Park and Forsyth Medical Center.
+In addition, he is on The Forsyth Medical Center Foundation Board and the American Society of Plastic Surgeons Public Education Committee.
 Dr. Schneider is also a member of the Board of Visitors for Camp Sea Gull and Seafarer and the North Carolina School of the Arts Foundation Board.
 He served as President of the North Carolina Society of Plastic Surgeons in 2009.
-He is also a past president of Medical Park Hospital, and has served on the Board of Trustees at Forsyth Country Day School.
+He has served on the Board of Trustees at Forsyth Country Day School.

 Please note we cannot give medical advice through e-mail